ColdBox/coldbox-zero-to-hero/steps/step-4.md

 # 4 - Database and Migrations

-Just like you can version your source code, we can also version the database structure, data and execution by using database migrations.
+Just like you can version your source code, we can also version the database structure, and data by using database migrations.
 The migrations project is divided into two modules that work together in unison.

 - **CommandBox Migrations** (`commandbox-migrations`) which is the CLI module that will allow you to init, run, remove, etc migrations from your CLI using CommandBox: https://forgebox.io/view/commandbox-migrations
 - **CFMigrations** (`cfmigrations`) which is the module that powers all the migrations system.
 The CommandBox Migrations module actually uses this module as a dependency.
 You can also use the migrations programmatically in your ColdBox applications as a module: https://forgebox.io/view/cfmigrations

-Migrations are a way of providing version control for your application's schema.
-Changes to schema are kept in timestamped files that are ran in order `up` and `down`.In the `up` function, you describe the changes to apply your migration.
+Migrations are a way of providing version control for your application's database schema.
+Changes to the schema are kept in timestamped files that are ran in order `up` and `down`.
+In the `up` function, you describe the changes to apply your migration.
 In the `down` function, you describe the changes to undo your migration.

 ```js
 component {